AnyBody/ammr/Docs/index.rst

 *
-    Application examples (put link): in which the body models are utilized in specific applications (from common daily activities, like pushing the acceleration or brake pedals, to workplace specific scenarios).
+    Application examples (put link): in which the body models are utilized in specific applications (from common daily activities, like pushing the acceleration or brake pedals of a car, to workplace specific scenarios).